brittx1/Rportfolio/Women-s-Clothing-Reviews.md

 ![](Women-s-Clothing-Reviews_files/figure-gfm/unnamed-chunk-11-1.png)<!-- -->

-The figure shows that there are more words contributing to the negative
+The figure shows that there are more words contributing to the positive

-sentiment, **58%**, than the positive sentiment, **48%**.Here are some of the
+sentiment, **74%**, than the negative sentiment, **26%**.Here are some of the

-words that contributed most to the positive and negative sentiments.
+words that contributed most to the sentiments.

 ![](Contribution.jpeg) **Figure 1**